-QR codes act as digital stamps, delivering a fast, verifiable cryptographic signature that streamlines the signing workflow.
-If you’re a developer looking for a simple yet powerful way to embed QR code signatures into PowerPoint files, you’re in the right place.
-This tutorial shows you step‑by‑step how to add QR code signatures to PowerPoint presentations using the Cloud Java SDK and the Java REST API.
+QR codes serve as digital stamps that deliver fast, verifiable cryptographic signatures, simplifying the entire signing workflow.
+If you’re a developer seeking a straightforward yet powerful method to embed QR‑code signatures into PowerPoint files, you’ve come to the right place.
+In this tutorial, we’ll walk you through each step of adding QR‑code signatures to PowerPoint presentations using the Cloud Java SDK and the Java REST API.

 Steps to Add QR Code Signatures to PowerPoint with Java REST API